Boston Common, fall, autumn

 Advertising

 What is it?
-Boston’s premier retail strip is perfect for both shopping and people-watching.
+One of the coolest streets in the world, Boston’s premier retail strip is perfect for both shopping and people-watching.

 Why go?
-Between Arlington Street and Massachusetts Avenue, there are eight blocks of beautiful brick townhouses housing ultra-luxe designers like Chanel and Burberry, chic boutiques (Intermix, Rag & Bone) and international chains.
+Between Arlington Street and Massachusetts Avenue, there are eight blocks of beautiful brick townhouses housing ultra-luxe designers, chic boutiques and international chains.
 With a never-ending assortment of galleries, salons, cafés, bars and eateries to explore, you can easily spend an entire afternoon browsing, relaxing and indulging here.

 Need some guidance?
 Book a tour